telerik/blazor-docs/components/grid/editing/popup.md

 		Console.WriteLine("Update event is fired.");
 	}

-	public void DeleteHandler(GridCommandEventArgs args)
+	async Task DeleteHandler(GridCommandEventArgs args)
 	{
 		SampleData item = (SampleData)args.Item;

-		//perform actual data source operation here
+		// perform actual data source operation here through your service

-		//if you have a context added through an @inject statement, you could call its SaveChanges() method
-		//myContext.SaveChanges();

-		MyData.Remove(item);
+        // if the grid Data is not tied to the service, you may need to update the local view data too MyData.Remove(item);

 		Console.WriteLine("Delete event is fired.");
 	}

-	public void CreateHandler(GridCommandEventArgs args)
+	async Task CreateHandler(GridCommandEventArgs args)
 	{
 		SampleData item = (SampleData)args.Item;

-		//perform actual data source operation here
+		// perform actual data source operation here through your service

-		//if you have a context added through an @inject statement, you could call its SaveChanges() method
-		//myContext.SaveChanges();

-		item.ID = MyData.Count + 1;
+        // if the grid Data is not tied to the service, you may need to update the local view data too item.ID = MyData.Count + 1;
 		MyData.Insert(0, item);

 		Console.WriteLine("Create event is fired.");
 	}

-	public void CancelHandler(GridCommandEventArgs args)
+	async Task CancelHandler(GridCommandEventArgs args)
 	{
 		SampleData item = (SampleData)args.Item;

-		//if necessary, perform actual data source operation here (like cancel changes on a context)
+		// if necessary, perform actual data source operation here through your service

-		//if you have a context added through an @inject statement, you could use something like this to abort changes
-		//foreach (var entry in myContext.ChangeTracker.Entries().Where(entry => entry.State == EntityState.Modified))
-		//{
-		//  entry.State = EntityState.Unchanged;
-		//}

 		Console.WriteLine("Cancel event is fired.");
 	}

-	//in a real case, keep the models in dedicated locations, this is just an easy to copy and see example public class SampleData
+	// in a real case, keep the models in dedicated locations, this is just an easy to copy and see example public class SampleData
 	{
 		public int ID { get; set; }